ajbanjara/Wireshark/Development/sharkd.md

 {"err":0}
 ```
 The wiki page [sharkd Request Syntax](sharkd-Request-Syntax) gives full details of the request types and their parameters.

-## Profiles and Preferences

-sharkd always uses the preferences set in the Default profile.
-There isn't a way to set the profile to anything other than Default.
-We can explicitly set preferences for the duration of a session with setconf (i.e. these changes won't be persistent) and these will take effect immediately.

-If you change any preference in the Default profile (by editing the preferences file or using Wireshark Edit -> Preferences) it will not take effect in any current sharkd sessions.
-You will need to start a new session.

-sharkd obeys other aspects of the Default profile such as disabled_protos, enabled_protos, etc.

 ## Bugs